alanng10/class-lang/Docue/Article/Single/a.md

 Single has Sand inner processing element.
 Single has no ref call.
-Single has virtual comp, same as Class Lang.
+Single comp is virtual, same as Class Lang.

 Single module source has port.
 The port is same as in Class Lang module source port.